 However, this route may not be so cut-and-dry for doctors.
 Oftentimes their debt exceeds 20 percent given their combination of student loans and credit card debt.
 That means none of that 20 percent will go toward saving for future needs.
 In order to to make it work, you may need to spend less on either necessities or wants.

 This is similar to the 50/30/20 method.
 It requires you to spend just 60 percent of your income on all necessities and household expenses.
-Unlike the 50/30/20 method, your debt payments are not its own separate category.
-You pay those obligations from your 60 percent of income.
+Unlike the 50/30/20 method, your debt payments are not their own separate category.
+You pay those obligations from 60 percent of your income.

 The remaining 40 percent is allocated equally to: